darraghoriordan/darragh-oriordan-com/src/pages/2020/26/write-more-to-have-fewer-meetings/index.md

 ---
-title: 'Writing to reduce the number of meetings'
+title: 'How to have fewer, more effective meetings'
 category: 'development'
 cover: header.jpg
 date: '2020-01-26T17:12:33'
 ---

-There are some very common types of communications in orgs.
-I prefer written communications for all of them.

-I use the following steps, systems and checklists to avoid meetings and write effectively .
+According to research by Professor Steven Rogelberg 50% of meetings are seen as engaging, this means that 50% are not.

+From my own experience I would have to agree that most meetings are not very useful.
+So many meetings would be better as an email or a wiki document.

 <!-- end excerpt -->

-Common communications in organisations:
+## Good meetings

+Not all meetings are a waste of time.

+Regularly getting together for townhalls is great for alignment.

+Whiteboarding problems with peers generally leads to better solutions and running your project kick-offs in person is a wickedly effective method to start with an engaged team.

+However, these meetings still need to be facilitated well and supported with agendas and published minutes.

+## Wasteful meetings

+There are some common types of communications in organisations where the default mechanism is create a meeting.

 - Status Updates
 - Information Sharing
 - Decision Making
-- Problem Solving
-- Innovation
-- Team Building

-The default mechanism for these communications is often meetings.
-This is an issue because there is a physical limit to meeting attendance and the invitations and attendance are often not optimal.

-You improve productivity by writing instead of interrupting five colleagues to join your meeting.
+To handle these scenarios you can just write a document or email and ask for feedback.
+Maybe afterwards you can organise a meeting to discuss feedback but start with a well researched and written document.

 - Writing encourages you to think through the problem before involving others.
 - Reading a written communication is asynchronous, allowing your consumers time to digest your message and do any exploration and investigations themselves.
 - Writing, sharing and asking for input as a response or comment can make costly meetings obsolete and opens the discussion up to a much wider audience. - Written communications provide a knowledge-base and record of decisions for the entire organisation.
+- You're not monopolising time

-You compliment writing with relevant meetings.
-They will re-enforce your message and discussions in person are better than over comment threads.
-But consider starting with a well researched and written document.
+You compliment writing with relevant meetings afterwards.
+They will re-enforce your message.

+Even the meetings you run in person are far more effective if you write appropriate material before and after.

+## A note on giving feedback

-Note: Any time you need to give feedback, do this backwards.
-Give feedback in person first and maybe follow up with an email.
+Any time you need to give feedback, do this backwards. _Give feedback in person first_ and maybe follow up with an email as a record and to clarify.

-## Research
+## So how do we write effectively?

+I use the following steps, systems and checklists to avoid meetings and write effectively .

+## Start at the end

 You need to start with writing down the specific outcome you want.
+Start at the end.
+What is the pain for the organisation that you're trying to relieve?

 Write down who your audience is and target the contents to them by identifying how the change or information will benefit them.

-What is the pain for the organisation that you're trying to relieve?

 Remember this writing is not going to be about what you want, but instead how it will benefit your audience.

 Think about what they are optimizing for and how you can help that.
 You should try to target one audience at a time.
+For example this document...

 | Desired Outcome                                              | Audience           | Benefits to them                                            |
 | ------------------------------------------------------------ | ------------------ | ----------------------------------------------------------- |